Overview

 Yard Signs

 Yard signs are signs that stake into the ground with metal H-frames.
-These signs will be allowed in the following spaces:
+Signs may go up 24 hours before voting begins and signs must be taken down 24 hours after voting has ended.

 Download Map of Electioneering Spaces for Yards Signs